Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

-Desk work is typically manageable within one to two weeks.
 Light walking starts on day one.
-The critical restriction is heavy lifting — avoid anything over 5 kg for at least four weeks to allow the mesh to integrate.
+The technique sets the early pace: after laparoscopic or robotic repair desk work is usually comfortable in about one week, while open repair more often needs the full one to two weeks, and a physical job around four weeks for either route.
+The critical restriction is the same regardless of technique; avoid lifting anything heavy for at least four to six weeks to allow the mesh to integrate.
 Gym work, running, and contact sports should wait until your surgeon gives clearance, usually at the four-to-six-week mark.

 When Will You See Final Results?